The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Preliminaries

-As one can see, both ${\sJ}{}^{\alf}(\xi)$ and ${\sJ}{}^{\alf\beta}(\xi)$ are explicitly spacetime covariant and Lorentz invariant.
-Indeed, the Lorentz invariance of the Noether conserved quantities and the Lorentz covariance of the superpotential ${\sS}_a{}^{\alf\beta}$ is satisfied only under the simultaneous transformation of the tetrad (\ref{lroth}) and the ISC (\ref{spin_trans}).
-However, as we see below, one can define different ISCs for one tetrad, what gives us different values of the Noether conserved quantities.
-For a detailed analysis of this situation, in \cite{EKPT_2021,EKPT_2021a}, we generalise the definition of ``gauges'' in TEGR.
-A gauge is defined as a set of pairs (tetrad, inertial spin connection) which can be obtained from a given combination of the tetrad and the spin connection by an arbitrary covariant Lorentz transformations where tetrad transforms as (\ref{lroth}) and inertial spin connection transforms as (\ref{spin_trans}) simultaneously, and/or arbitrary coordinate transformations.
+Such an advantage is achieved by the fact that ${\sT}{}^a{}_{\mu\nu}$, $\sK^{\rho\sigma}{}_{a}$ and ${\sS}_a{}^{\rho\sigma}$ contain the components of ISC which are transformed simultaneously with the tetrad components, see (\ref{lroth}) and (\ref{spin_trans}).
+This means that if the pair of tetrad and ISC is fixed one has ${\sJ}{}^{\alf}(\xi)$ and ${\sJ}{}^{\alf\beta}(\xi)$ defined respectively to this pair.
+In \cite{EKPT_2021,EKPT_2021a}, keeping in mind this situation we introduce a notion of ``gauges'' in TEGR.
+A gauge is defined as a set of pairs (tetrad and ISC) which can be obtained from a given combination of the tetrad and the ISC by an arbitrary Lorentz rotation where tetrad transforms as (\ref{lroth}) and inertial spin connection transforms as (\ref{spin_trans}) simultaneously, and/or arbitrary coordinate transformations.
 The case in which zero ISC corresponds to some tetrad is called traditionally as the Wietzenb\"ock gauge \cite{Aldrovandi_Pereira_2013}.
-Note, that the word ``gauge'' is used in different senses: when we say ``Wietzenb\"ock gauge'' we mean the only one pair - tetrad and zero ISC; and when we say ``gauge'' in our definition we mean the whole equivalence class of pairs of tetrads and ISCs in which two pairs are equivalent if and only if they are connected as defined above.
+In the above cases, the word ``gauge'' is used by us in different senses: when we say ``Wietzenb\"ock gauge'' we mean the only one pair - tetrad and zero ISC; and when we say ``gauge'' in our definition we mean the whole equivalence class of pairs of tetrads and ISCs in which two pairs are equivalent if and only if they are connected as defined above.